 The Cloud Native Computing Foundation (CNCF) is, according to its website, a non-profit organisation committed to advancing the development of cloud native applications and services by creating a new set of common container technologies guided by technical merit and end user value, and inspired by Internet-scale computing.

 The first project to be accepted by this foundation was Kubernetes, which is the leading open source solution for container orchestration.
-Prometheus has been accepted as the second project by this foundation, and that speaks volumes about its functionality and its acceptance as a standard in monitoring applications and microservices.
+It has been accepted as the second project by this foundation, and that speaks volumes about its functionality and its acceptance as a standard in monitoring applications and microservices.

-Prometheus integrates with CNCF’s first hosted project, Kubernetes, to support service discovery and monitoring of dynamically scheduled services.
+It integrates with CNCF’s first hosted project, Kubernetes, to support service discovery and monitoring of dynamically scheduled services.
 Kubernetes also supports Prometheus natively.

 Contributing to Prometheus

-One of the key reasons for the growth of Prometheus has been the contributions it has received from the community.
+One of the key reasons for its growth has been the contributions it has received from the community.
 But often, it is a challenge to understand how you can get started with contributing to some of its core modules.
 In an article published at NewStack, titled ‘Contributing to Prometheus: An Open Source Tutorial’, the writer takes up the architecture of the alerts manager and breaks down that module to help us understand how it works and the potential ways in which we can contribute.

 Having been accepted by the Cloud Native Computing Foundation, it would help tremendously to contribute to this project, since the visibility of your contribution will be very high.